Maya Stovall: Theorem, no. 1

 Working through theory and performance, moving and still image, installation and interview, Maya Stovall explores the big questions of human life.
 She works as a conceptual artist and an anthropologist, and she has exhibited in the 2017 Whitney Biennial and the Studio Museum in Harlem’s 2017–18 F-Series.
 Her book, Liquor Store Theatre, arrives from Duke University Press in spring 2020.
 Her second book on the imprint, Writing Through Walls, co-authored with her brother Josef Cadwell, is forthcoming.
 She lives and works in Detroit where she grew up, as well as in Los Angeles County, where she is an assistant professor at California State Polytechnic University (Cal Poly), Pomona.

-Theorem, no. 1 occurs in conjunction with Stovall’s exhibition, Under New Ownership, at the Fort Mason campus of SFAI.
-Aggregating and refining her MANIFESTO, no. 1-3 series presented by the Whitney Museum of American Art, Pop Montreal, and Cranbrook Art Museum, Theorem, no.1 is commissioned by FMCAC and presented with CounterPulse, SFAI, Tenderloin Walking Tours, and Tenderloin Museum.
+Theorem, no. 1 occured in conjunction with Stovall’s exhibition, Under New Ownership, at the Fort Mason campus of SFAI.
+Aggregating and refining her MANIFESTO, no. 1-3 series presented by the Whitney Museum of American Art, Pop Montreal, and Cranbrook Art Museum, Theorem, no.1 was commissioned by FMCAC and presented with CounterPulse, SFAI, Tenderloin Walking Tours, and Tenderloin Museum.

 Collaborating performers: Seycon-Nadia Chea, Bana Kabalan, Mohamed Soumah, with the writings of Josef Cadwell appropriately.
 Original dance music: Todd Stovall.
 Collaborators of the artist: Duane Belin, Kai Belin, Kia Belin, Josef S. Cadwell, E.L.
 Chaotic, Jeffrey Durham, Todd Elkin, Marie Alana Stiles.
 Guide + historian: Del Seymour, Tenderloin Walking Tours.
 Production: (FMCAC) David Coffman, Marijane Kubow, Frank Smigiel.
 (SFAI) Robin Beard, Kat Trataris, Heather Hickman Holland.
 (Tenderloin Museum) Jean Blacksten, Katie Conry, Shawna Vesco.
 (CounterPulse) Julie Phelps, Justin Ebrahemi, Justine Fernandez.

-The artist extends warm thanks to Del Seymour for taking her phone call and staying in touch, & to the people of San Francisco for sharing their streets.
+The artist extends warm thanks to Del Seymour for taking her phone call and staying in touch, and to the people of San Francisco for sharing their streets.

 San Francisco Art Institute (SFAI) Founded in 1871, SFAI is one of the country’s oldest and most prestigious institutions of higher education in the practice and study of contemporary art.